meteor/meteor/source/api/collections.md

 ---
 title: Collections
 order: 6
-description: Documentaton on how to use Meteor's database collections.
+description: Documentation on how to use Meteor's database collections.
 ---

 Meteor stores data in *collections*.
 To get started, declare a